Anyone who knows me knows I am a big fan of writing letters. As I wind down this adventure I have one last letter to write.

 My last week at the DRC

-Every week I joke with a buddy of mine that the key to surviving the BOP is living "BTB," (BY THE BOOK).
+I joke with a buddy of mine that the key to surviving the BOP is living "BTB," (BY THE BOOK).
 He is super careful and often cautions me against doing stupid things.
-At Leavenworth, Goetz was the man who helped me, in moments of frustration with what I was experiencing (actually he helped many of us) with this issue.
-Through these last few weeks a DRC buddy has been my biggest fan/supporter.
+At Leavenworth, Goetz was the man who helped me, in moments of frustration (actually he helped many of us).
+Through these last few weeks of home confinement a DRC buddy has been my biggest fan/supporter.
 So you can imagine my surprise when I went to my LAST CLASS and he was not there.
-Hes always early and he saves me a seat.
+He was always early saving me a seat.
 Not today.

 Well....He is on his way back to prison for allowing his ankle monitor battery to go dead while he slept.
 WOW!!!!

-The marshals came to his house and woke him up...and now he in route to another institution.
+The marshals came to his house and woke him up...and he is now in route to probably a federal detention center.
 He will likely lose his ETC (Earned Time credits) but who knows.
-This guy is super smart, plays by the rules, but his one problem was the ankle monitor (his Achilles heel if you will.....literally).
+This guy is super smart, plays by the rules, but his one problem was the ankle monitor (his Achilles heel - pardon the pun).
 He forgot to charge it all the time.... so he is always scrambling to borrow someones battery during class (we used to bring an extra battery for him to use).
-I have no idea what happened this time around but I have been around him (and others) when there battery has almost died (The unit alerts you "Battery LOW!!!!" in a loud voice REPEATEDLY).
+I have no idea what happened this time but I have been around him (and others) when the battery almost died (The unit alerts you "Battery LOW!!!!" in a loud voice REPEATEDLY).
 This time he slept through the warning.
 The marshals woke him up.
 What a nightmare.

-Now I have found people fall into one of three categories with reactions.
+Now the general public usually falls into one of three reaction categories.
 The "what an idiot," category... or "are you kidding, he was sent back for that?" category.
 OR lastly "That sucks, but its not surprising," category.
 I think for most of us (including you wonderful people that have followed my adventure over the last 15 months) we fall into category 3.
 Personally I cannot believe he was sent back to prison for that....But does it surprise me?....NO....Not at all.
 Nothing surprises me anymore.

 But I am reminded once again just how easy it is to make a mistake.
-Mistakes that often times lead to consequences that are far worse than a slap on the wrist.
+Mistakes that often lead to consequences far worse than a slap on the wrist.
 He had just bought a new car, and rented a house for his mom and him....what happens to all that?
-It continues to amaze me how much the focus is on watching inmates screw up rather then promote us into reintegrating into society.
+It continues to amaze me how much the focus is on watching inmates screw up rather then promoting reintegrating into society.

 For those of you still in BOP custody....Please remember each step feels like you get more freedom, it lulls you into taking chances, but overall you are still in BOP custody.
 Things undoubtedly get easier each step.
 But the mistake is forgetting the BOP is still the boss.
 Don't get complacent because certain things get easier (flexible case managers, laxer rules).

-This past week a judge stopped an inmate from being sent to a prison because the conditions in his opinion were "dreadful & unacceptable on every level,"
+This past week a judge stopped an inmate from being sent to a prison because the conditions in prison were in his opinion were "dreadful & unacceptable on every level,"

 "What Judge Furman persuasively sets out is that there are compelling humanitarian grounds against putting people in jail," The term cruel and unusual punishment sadly now applies to conditions in which we imprison people in the US.
 This used to be something we only said when referring to other countries.
-Now sadly the US is the country that is failing the most.
+Now sadly the US is another country that is failing.

-The way inmates are treated in unacceptable and embarrassing.
-The conditions inmates are forced to live in is unacceptable and embarrassing.
+Inmate treatment is unacceptable and embarrassing.
 We spend insane amounts of money each year on the prison industrial complex.
 I truly wonder where all the money goes.
 Because it sure as hell isn't on the prisoners.
 So I have mixed feeling talking about my experience.
 Prison did change my life.
-I met some amazing people that taught me things I would have never known.
+I met some amazing people that taught me things I would have never known (and no not criminal behavior).
 I broke a cycle of addiction that has plagued me for decades.
-I saw it change the lives of so many people.
-But the change occurred almost in spite of the terrible brutal conditions we faced.
-I think the point that was made by most of us is that you can treat as badly as possible, you can make our lives hell, but we will survive & thrive in spite of that.
-We will make it out of this stronger.
+I saw it change the lives of many people.
+But the change occurred in spite of the terrible brutal conditions we faced.
+We were treated badly and degraded but we survived and thrived.
+We made it through stronger.

 Thinking back on Prison (a story I never told anyone)

-I remember walking up to the prison over a year ago terrified thinking that my life was over....it would be forever until I'm out.
-I could not even fathom an ending it seemed so far away.
+I remember walking up to the prison over a year ago terrified and thinking that my life was over.
+It would be forever until I was out.
+I could not fathom an ending.
 I remember thinking I failed so miserably, and let so many people down.

-I remember wanting to bring 2 things in with me.
+I wanted to bring 2 things in prison with me.
 My crosses/necklace (which are important to me for sentimental reasons) .... and my wish pill.
-What is a wish pill (see below)???
+What is a wish pill?
 It is a pill that you write a tiny wish in and seal it up.
 It unscrews like a container and you roll up tiny pieces of paper and put them inside.
-I don't know why but this pill meant everything to me.
-I will be the first to admit I am a strange guy who likes this kind of stuff but even for me I was surprised it meant so much.
+I don't know why but this pill meant so much to me.
+I am a strange guy who likes this kind of stuff but even for me I was surprised it meant so much.

 On the other side of the original wish I wrote.
 "I hope I make my life better."
-Now I didn't win my trial so that clearly didn't happen but I did make my life better.
+Now I didn't win my trial but I did make my life better.

-Here are the other wishes the girls wrote up.
+Here are the other wishes the girls wrote.
 Looking back on it....it seems like they all came true.
 I laugh at how big a deal this pill was to me.
 But it wasn't the pill that mattered, it was its meaning.
 It was my friends/families love and support.

-That is what I want to touch on.
-I know that none of us could have made it through this without our family and friends.
-So I want everyone who reads this newsletter to know how grateful we all are for the support you have given us.
+An encounter with the justice system without family and friends support is unbearable.
+So I want everyone who reads this newsletter to know how grateful I am are for the support you gave.
 I wish I could thank all of you.
 Someday hopefully I can.
-But us going to prison didn't just affect us... you suffered along with us.
-I guess the only thing left to say is thank you.
-Thank you for sticking by us and helping us through the darkest part of our lives.
+Going to prison does not just affect the inmate as friends and family also suffer.
+Thank you for sticking by me and us and helping through the darkest part of our lives.

 FINAL WARNING

-That being said...
-I have made some interesting relationships with inmates at every level of the prison experience.
+I made some interesting relationships with inmates at every level of the prison experience.
 As you transition from your institution to the Halfway House, to Home confinement, to supervised release please don't forget your still in BOP custody.
 They can still mess with your life.
-As I am writing this newsletter 2 of my friends are being messed with on a level that is almost unbelievable.
+As I am writing this newsletter two of my friends are being messed with on a level that is almost unbelievable.
 But yet we know better--it is not unbelievable.

 Take a look at what just happened when it was determined that this inmate was being "overbearing," (and needed to be reminded of his place).
 This is at a Halfway house...so it doesn't stop at the camp.